madmurphy/libconfini/dev/hackings/baremetal/README.md

 After doing so **libconfini** will work even without a kernel.

-## Parsing numbers without the C Standard Library
+### Parsing numbers without the C Standard Library

-As explained in the previous paragraph, compiling **libconfini** without the C Standard Library requires getting rid of the function pointers `ini_get_int()`, `ini_get_lint()`, `ini_get_llint()` and `ini_get_double()` -- as these are nothing but links to the standard functions [`atoi()`][1], [`atol()`][2], [`atoll()`][3] and [`atof()`][4].
+As explained above, compiling **libconfini** without the C Standard Library requires getting rid of the function pointers `ini_get_int()`, `ini_get_lint()`, `ini_get_llint()` and `ini_get_double()` -- as these are nothing but links to the standard functions [`atoi()`][1], [`atol()`][2], [`atoll()`][3] and [`atof()`][4].

-Instead of just removing the function pointers above, however, it is also possible to provide novel functions implemented from scratch for parsing numbers.
+Instead of just removing these function pointers, however, it is also possible to provide novel functions implemented from scratch for parsing numbers.

-What `make baremetal-csources` does in fact is replacing in `src/confini.h` the function pointers declared immediately after the comment `/*  PUBLIC LINKS  */` with the following function headers:
+What `./configure --without-io-api` does in fact is replacing in `src/confini.h` the function pointers declared immediately after the comment `/*  PUBLIC LINKS  */` with the following function headers:

 ```````````````````````````````````` c
 extern int ini_get_int (